 Thank you for your support in allowing me to do something that I love everyday.
 There is no better feeling professionally than to have people tell me they loved the words I’ve used or the worlds I’ve created.

-I always say, use your day to do one of two things – entertain or educate yourself.
+I always say, use your day to accomplish one of my two daily challenges – entertain or educate yourself.
 And if you’re lucky, you’ll bang them both out at the same time.

 Don’t’ let ‘em grind you down.